Hanger Steak with Mustard and Caramelized OnionsSteven Raichlen

 - 1 medium onion, finely chopped

-- 3 tablespoons cup heavgrainy Meaux-style mustard or Dijon mustardy cream
+- 3 tablespoons grainy Meaux-style mustard or Dijon mustardy cream

 - Coarse sea salt and freshly ground black pepper